NordicAgents/IndustriConnect-MCPs/OPCUA-Project/README.md

 ## Overview

-Python and TypeScript implementations provide the same core functionality for OPC UA operations through MCP tools, but differ in their implementation approach and deployment model.
+The Python implementation of the OPC UA MCP server provides a full toolset for OPC UA operations through MCP, enabling read/write, browsing, methods, and bulk operations against an OPC UA server.

 ## Example Usage in Conversation